-Pregnant Amal Clooney Joins Husband George Clooney At César Awards In Paris
+Pregnant Amal Clooney Joins Husband George Clooney At Cesar Awards In Paris

 According to the outlet, the controversial comment about Paris happened earlier on Friday where President Trump was meeting with a group of conservative activists.

-“Paris is no longer Paris,” he said at the time, referring to the threat of terrorism and the reason why a friend of his do not visit the City of Love anymore.
+“Paris is no longer Paris,” he said at the time, referring to the threat of terrorism and the reason why a friend of his does not visit the City of Love anymore.

 “No matter the issue, Trump knows a guy” https://t.co/cIOonfB7Hy